rebemend/ice_sheet_classifier/src/README.md

 # Source Code (src/)

-This directory contains the core implementation of the ice shelf classifier, organized into modular components for data loading, feature engineering, clustering, utilities, and visualization.
+This directory contains the core implementation of the ice shelf classifier, organized into modular components for data loading, feature engineering, clustering, and utilities.

 ## Module Overview